-Kids are smart, if you only pick strong students first, they will notice.
-That will damage the confidence of weaker or shy learners because they will consider themselves not good enough.
+Kids are smart.
+If you only pick strong students first, they will notice and it will damage the confidence of weaker or shy learners because they will consider themselves not good enough.

-Besides – How will anyone ever improve if we don’t challenge them occasionally.
-Don’t get me wrong, set them up for success, but every now and again I surprise them with a sterner test, or something out of bounds.
-Like I might just ask a random student, the translation of a word or a question unrelated to the topic, but personal to them.
+Besides, how will anyone ever improve if we don’t challenge them occasionally?
+Don’t get me wrong, set them up for success, but every now and again surprise them with a sterner test, or something out of bounds.
+Like I might just ask a random student the translation of a word or a question unrelated to the topic, but personal to them.

 “By the way, last week we talked about food, what did you have for dinner last night?”

-You can pick them randomly – Sometimes I like them to have fun when picking, rock-scissors-paper, loser answers the question.
+You can pick them randomly.
+Sometimes I like them to have fun when picking, using rock-scissors-paper, with the loser having to answer the question.
 Or whoever’s birthday is next has to answer.
 Students can’t get upset when fate decides who answers next.

 Have private, one-on-one conversations with your learners.

 As a teacher, you wear many hats.
-At night you’re designing your lessons for next week…or (let’s be honest) just staying a day ahead.
+At night, you’re designing your lessons for next week… or (let’s be honest) just staying a day ahead.
 In the morning before school, you’re on patrol.
-During homeroom, you’re hanging out with your students.
+During homeroom (register class), you’re hanging out with your students.
 When class starts, you’re a professor.
 And between classes or after school, you are a therapist.

 We owe it to all students to check in with them regularly, but it’s especially important to check in with your quieter, more introverted students—those who might be more reluctant to bring their challenges or struggles to you.
 If a student seems stressed, disengaged, or distant, don’t wait for the situation to magically improve.
 Be proactive and privately get them to open up to you and share what’s going on in their life.